rustfoundation/safety-critical-rust-consortium-rfcs/README.md

     request, and leave a comment on the pull request explaining your changes.
     **Specifically, do not squash or rebase commits after they are visible on the pull request.**
-  - At some point, a member of the subteam will propose a "motion for final comment period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
+  - At some point, a member of the subcommittee will propose a "motion for final comment period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
-    - This step is taken when enough of the tradeoffs have been discussed that the subteam is in a position to make a decision.
+    - This step is taken when enough of the tradeoffs have been discussed that the subcommittee is in a position to make a decision.
 That does not require consensus amongst all participants in the RFC thread (which is usually impossible).
-However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the subteam.
-Subteam members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
+However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the subcommittee.
+      Subcommittee members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
     - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major tradeoffs/points of disagreement.
-    - Before actually entering FCP, *all* members of the subteam must sign off;
+    - Before actually entering FCP, *all* members of the subcommittee must sign off;
-      this is often the point at which many subteam members first review the RFC in full depth.
+      this is often the point at which many subcommittee members first review the RFC in full depth.
   - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
-It is also advertised widely, e.g. in [This Week in Rust](https://this-week-in-rust.org/).
+It is also advertised widely, e.g. in the Consortium mailing list.
 This way all stakeholders have a chance to lodge any final objections before a decision is reached.
   - In most cases, the FCP period is quiet, and the RFC is either merged or closed.
 However, sometimes substantial new arguments or ideas are raised,